-- Assessment to determine insolvency / excessive over-indebtedness according to IDW S11
+- Expert opinion on the determination of insolvency / over-indebtedness according to IDW S11

-- Liquidity planning and monitoring during insolvency proceedings
+- Liquidity planning / monitoring in insolvency proceedings

 - Controlling and reporting

-- Upholding operations during insolvency / interim management
+- Operational continuation in insolvency / interim management

-- Assets optimisation via professional distressed M&A procedures
+- Optimisation of assets through professional distressed M&A procedures

 A quick check is actually a short analysis, an immediate rendering of your company’s strengths and weaknesses as well as, and in particular, of the key business development risks.
 A quick check is also an excellent way to sift your company’s major turnaround potential, bringing to light options for courses of action.